Team building games are a great way to get your team connecting and working together.

 Equipment: White Board, Paper, Pens

 Companies pay big money to build a swoon-worthy mission statement.
-But its easy to miss the mark if your team fails to understand what it means or worse still do not know it.
+But it's easy to miss the mark if your team fails to understand what it means or, worse still, does not know it.

-To help ensure your mission statement resonates better with your team, try this exercise.
+Try this exercise to help ensure your mission statement resonates better with your team.

-Start by writing your company’s mission statement on the whiteboard twice and then remove key nouns, verbs, and adjectives from the second one.
+Start by writing your company’s mission statement on the whiteboard twice, and then remove critical nouns, verbs, and adjectives from the second one.
 Leave an underline in their place.

-This exercise helps everyone understand the company mission and gives teams the chance to reinterpret in their own ways.
+This exercise helps everyone understand the company's mission and gives teams the chance to reinterpret in their way.